Create a cloud server

 2.2.
 Select the type of network volume.

 2.3.
-Specify the network volume size in GB or TB.
-Observe the limits for network volumes for the maximum size.
+Specify the size of the network volume in GB or TB.
+Observe the network volume maximum size limits.

 2.4.
-If you selected the Universal v2 or Fast SSD v2 volume type, specify the total number of read and write operations in IOPS.
-After creating the volume, you can change the number of IOPS — decrease or increase it.
-The number of IOPS changes is unlimited.
+If you selected the Universal v2 or Fast SSD v2 volume type, specify the total IOPS for read and write operations.
+After the volume is created, you can change the IOPS count —increase or decrease it.
+There is no limit on the number of IOPS changes.

-After creating the server, you will be able to detach additional volumes from it or attach new ones.
+After the server is created, you can detach additional volumes or attach new ones.

 Public subnet